jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 1. We have: `SpawnableAsset { sprite_name: "dirt", ... }`
 2. The function asks TILEMAP: "Where is 'dirt'?" → TILEMAP replies: "Index 0"
-3. It then asks TilemapHandles: "Give me a Sprite for index 0" → Gets back a ready-to-render `Sprite`
+3. It then asks TilemapHandles: "Give me a Sprite for index 0" → Gets back a `Sprite` object
 4. Finally, it packages everything together with the positioning info and stores it

 **What does the final data look like?**